Integration guideIntegration guidesAPIPayment API

 Hosted stablecoin checkout vs. payment links

-Learn when hosted checkout beats payment links, when payment links are enough, and how merchants can use both without confusing operations.
+Learn when hosted checkout beats payment links, when payment links are enough, and how merchants can use both without making payment tracking confusing.

 Apr 21, 20264 min read